yugabyte/yugabyte-db/docs/content/latest/secure/authorization/ycql-grant-permissions.md

 {{< note title="Note" >}}

-For the sake of brevity, we will drop the `cassandra` role related entries in the remainder of this article.
+For the sake of brevity, we will drop the "cassandra" role related entries in the remainder of this article.

 {{< /note >}}